zack-tan/sroulant-data-automation/README.md

 This project was done in collaboration with [Santropol Roulant](https://santropolroulant.org/) and helps improve the organization's data collection processes through automation via web scraping and integration with Airtable.

-It features 2 scripts that scrape data from [Sous-Chef](https://github.com/savoirfairelinux/sous-chef), the Roulant's proprietary Web Platform, then cleans and transforms the same before writing into the Airtable DB.
+It features 2 scripts that scrape data from [Sous-Chef](https://github.com/savoirfairelinux/sous-chef), the Roulant's proprietary Web Platform, then cleans and transforms the same.
+Data is stored into an Airtable DB to be used for Analytics.

 Each script is written to be interactive and user-friendly, featuring several prompts with error handling.
 These have been compiled and distributed as .exe files through use of the [pyinstaller](https://pyinstaller.org/en/stable/) library.